Royal succession bills and acts: Elizabeth II

 The Succession to the Crown Act 2013 is a piece of legislation in the United Kingdom which altered the laws of succession to the British throne.
 It was published on 13 December 2012 and received royal assent on 25 April 2013.
-Known as the Perth Agreement, on 28 October 2011, at a Commonwealth Heads of Government Meeting held in Perth, Western Australia, heads of government of 16 Commonwealth realms, which share Queen Elizabeth II as head of state, announced that they would introduce legislation to end the primacy of male children over female in the succession to the Crown.
+Known as the Perth Agreement, on 28 October 2011, at a Commonwealth Heads of Government Meeting held in Perth, Western Australia, heads of government of 16 Commonwealth realms, which shared Queen Elizabeth II as head of state, announced that they would introduce legislation to end the primacy of male children over female in the succession to the Crown.
 The Succession to the Crown Bill gave effect in the United Kingdom to the agreement between heads of government.

 The argument for changing the law on succession could be stated simply: The law as it stood was considered to discriminate against women and Catholics.
 The Government has said that it opposes discrimination in all forms, including against Catholics.
 However, numerous attempts to alter the succession to remove such clauses through Private Member's bills had not been successful, and the Government thus brought forward its own legislation on the matter.
-Consequently, to change the law, the government sought and received consent of the fifteen Commonwealth countries that have the Queen as their head of state, under the preamble to the Statute of Westminster 1931.
+Consequently, to change the law, the government sought and received consent of the fifteen Commonwealth countries that had the Queen as their head of state, under the preamble to the Statute of Westminster 1931.
 Amending old legislation fundamental to the British constitution raised further questions about the nature of the established church and the Union between England and Scotland.